sai-beekle/Kubernetes/K8s on AWS.md

 * In Kops KOPS_STATE_STORE is a storage system that stores your cluster configuration and state. and thus we have to redirect our s3 bucket `engineer.sai.beekle` to `KOPS_STATE_STORE`

    `export KOPS_STATE_STORE=s3://engineer.sai.beekle`

+ >Note If we set it through CLI,it will be set temporarily It is advised to make this entry in your bashrc file so that it is set to permanently.
+Otherwise everytime you login to this system you have to set it all the time.

 ### Create ssh keys in user node